-The annual fees paid to non-employee directors are \$25,000 for service on the Board; \$25,000 for service on the Audit Committee; and \$25,000 for service on the Compensation Committee.
+The annual fees paid to non-employee independent directors were \$25,000 for service on the Board; \$25,000 for service on the Audit Committee; and \$25,000 for service on the Compensation Committee through June 30, 2013 and \$25,000 for service on the Board; \$37,500 for service on the Audit Committee; and \$37,500 for service on the Compensation Committee from July 1, 2013 through the end of 2013.
+For 2014, annual fees paid to non-employee independent directors are \$25,000 for service on the Board; \$50,000 for service on the Audit Committee; and \$50,000 for service on the Compensation Committee.
 All directors are reimbursed for the out-of-pocket expenses they incur in connection with their service.
-Our non-employee directors are also eligible to receive stock options under our Omnibus Plan.
+Our non-employee independent directors are also eligible to receive stock options under our Omnibus Plan.
+The following table summarizes total compensation earned by each non-employee director during 2013.